calebhadley1/data-science-resources/mathematical-foundations-of-data-science/2_elementary_statistics.md

             - N/A
         9. Based on the boxplots below, state the characteristics of the data sets.
 Which one is more spread out?
             - N/A

+## The Law of Large Numbers, Central Limit Theorem, and Hypothesis Testing
+- Chapter 4.2 (except 4.2.2)
+    - TODO fill me in